-Alternative B would provide the greatest extent of resource protection, allowing only nonmotorized route use.
+Alternative B would provide the greatest extent of resource protection, allowing only non-motorized route use.
 This alternative would protect sensitive vegetation and wildlife habitats, minimize fragmentation, and would maximize protection of known cultural sites.
-There would be no public OHV use allowed on any routes under this alternative.
-No new routes are proposed under Alternative B, however a trailhead parking area would be developed (option 1 or option 2) to provide public access to Horsethief Mesa.
+There would be no OHV use allowed under this alternative.
+No new routes are proposed under Alternative B, however a trailhead parking area would be developed (Option 1 or Option 2) to provide public access to Horsethief Mesa.
 Figure 2.4-1 presents an overview of Alternative B. Tables 2.4-1 and 2.4-2 present the mileage of each type of route designation under Alternative B.

-Alternative B would decrease route density by closing 15.7 miles of routes.
-Additionally, 1.7 miles of routes would be limited to administrative and authorized users.
-Public non-motorized access to Horsethief Mesa would be allowed on 11.6 miles of routes, which is comprised of a single-track loop trail the Taos RMP identified would be maintained for recreation.
+Alternative B would decrease route density by closing 16.02 miles.
+Additionally, 1.65 miles of routes would be designated Limited to Administrative and Authorized Use.
+11.62 miles of the Horsethief Mesa Trail single-track loop identified in the 2012 Taos RMP would be designated Limited Non-Motorized.
 No new routes or reroutes would be considered under this alternative.
+However, the existing climber access route is incorporated as .14 miles of Limited Hiking.